 It is noted that, according to the 3GPP specs, there is no concatenation for the Retransmission Buffer.

 Re-segmentation

 The current model of the AM RLC entity does not support the re-segmentation of the retransmission buffer.
-Rather, the AM RLC entity just expects to receive a big enough transmission opportunity.
-An assertion fails if a too small transmission opportunity is received.
+Rather, the AM RLC entity just waits to receive a big enough transmission opportunity.

 Unsupported features